 The motherboard comes with a standby power LED.
-The green LED lights up to indicate that the system AC power cable is plugged or not plugged.
-This is a reminder that you should shut down the system and unplug the power cable before removing or installing any motherboard component.
+The green LED lights up to indicate the system AC power cable plug or not.
+This is a reminder that you should shut down the system and unplug the power cable before removing or plugging in any motherboard component.
+The illustration below shows the location of the onboard LFD